Lindsay J Horsley MBACP (Accred)

 Open, non-judgemental and professional support: creating the right conditions to help you resolve problem issues

 A flexible approach, an open mind, and a belief that everyone has the ability – with the right support – to find their way through those life challenges that can see us thrown off balance.
-These are at the heart of what I bring to counselling, supported by academic research, ongoing professional training, and strict compliance with the ethical framework demanded by the BACP*.
+These are at the heart of what I bring to counselling, supported by academic research, ongoing professional training, and compliance with the ethical framework required by the BACP*.

 My task is to help you understand your experience of the world and those aspects that may be having negative effects on your wellbeing.
 Together we will look at how you might address your concerns, and how you might find your own resolutions.
 We will work together, aiming to develop your own capacity to bring about positive change.

 I trained in what is known as the person-centred approach (a degree course accredited by the University of Essex) and I have subsequently added cognitive behavioural therapy and attachment focus therapy, along with training in specific issues, to my skills.
 I have extensive experience with problems faced by adolescents – anger and depression, self-harm, bullying and the general pressures of modern life for the young – and help provide tools for growth and development that empowers and educates.
 I also cover major issues faced by adults: Anxiety (GAD and Social), Depression, financial or work strains, personal and family relationships, bereavement and separation.
 Through additional LINK training with Barnardo's I am able to offer counselling to adults and young people who are currently or historically affected by adoption.
 This work is carried out though the Barnardo's organisation.

 I believe that, given the space, opportunity and appropriate attitudinal conditions, my clients can be guided in finding answers to psychological issues that oppress and hinder them.

 Together we can explore elements of your life you may find difficult at present and plan your route forward.